mbonabucya/Leaderboard/README.md

 # Leaderboard

 Leaderboard is the API(Application Programming Interface) that help us to record the name and score for ranking purposes.
-It records the name and password using async and wait technology.
+It records the name and score using async and wait technology.

 ![screenshot](./src/images/wireframe.png)